pderichs/sublime_rubocop/readme.md

 # Sublime RuboCop

 A Sublime Text 2 plugin that runs a [RuboCop](https://github.com/bbatsov/rubocop) check on the current file or the current project.
-It uses [RVM](https://rvm.io/) to run RuboCop.
+By default it uses [RVM](https://rvm.io/) to run RuboCop, but you can specify the folder location of rubocop in the settings.

 Enjoy!